norawolf/check-in-journal/notes.md

 CURRENTLY WORKING ON:
+layout:
+  - how to get css to apply to the select multiple box?

 - new and edit seem to be working
     - test if they can work without the validations in the models VS.